Lato-org/lato/README.md

 # Lato

-Lato is a Rails Engine for developing web applications.
+Lato is a Rails Engine to deliver a full featured web panel for your Rails application.

 This gem includes:
 - User management with full authentication (signin, signup, recover password);